Custom Indoor Sauna Installation

 How much space do I need?

 A sauna for one to two people fits in as little as 4’ x 4’.
 For three to four people, plan on roughly 5’ x 7’.
-We’ll help you find the right size and bench layout for your space during the consultation.
+We’ll help you find the right size and bench layout that fits your space during the consultation.

 Traditional heater or infrared?